 To donate to the Seed Bank: Donate

-The Hawaii Island Seed Bank is a public seed bank on Hawaii Island.
+The Hawaii Island Seed Bank is a public seed bank on Hawaii Island that was initiated in 2008.
 It provides seed banking services for landowners, farmers, growers and agencies.
 Services include: seed storage, seed cleaning and germination trials for seed collections.
 It provides storage space for native Hawaiian species and agricultural crops in Hawaii.
 It is also used as a back-up storage facility for seeds from other seed banks throughout the State.

 The seed bank provides services that are important for the proper storage of seeds.
 Seeds are cleaned from their skins or husks and dried to the appropriate moisture levels so they can be packaged and stored either refrigerated or frozen for 1-20 years.
 The seeds are then databased.
 The collections are housed in bins that are rented by the partner landowner, organization or agency.